filip-pr/Uni-Art/readme.md

 - Toggle font features like ligatures and kerning
 - Change the text and background colors
 - Specifying number of characters an image or a video frame should have
-- And more..
+- And more...

 Uni-Art player is also able to render and play videos in real time.
-The performance largely depends on what hardware you're running it on, but even with couple years old mid-range system one can render 5000+ character per frame video in 30fps in without lag with monospace font and about 1000 character per frame video in 30fps in without lag with non-monospace (querying for non-monospace fonts can't be parallelized that well).
+The performance largely depends on what hardware you're running it on, but even with a couple years old mid-range system one can render ~5000 character per frame video in 30fps without lag with monospace font and about ~1000 character per frame video in 30fps without lag with non-monospace (querying for non-monospace fonts can't be parallelized as well).

 Please note that only operating system this was tested on is Windows 10 (with python 3.11.3) and there is no guarantee of it running anywhere else.
 Although in theory there shouldn't be a reason for it not to (at least not one that I'm aware of).